 You can also choose Waiver of Premium (Sickness).
-This pays your premiums if the person covered can't work or carry out a number of living tasks because of an illness or injury and they meet our definition of incapacitated.
+This pays your premiums if the person covered can't work or carry out a number of living tasks because of an illness or injury and they meet the requirements of our definition of incapacitated or they are diagnosed with a terminal illness that meets our definition.
+You'll find our definitions of incapacitated and terminal illness in section 6.